Subsections of

 - $HOME/spack/var/spack/repos

-and create a description for your local repo in ~/spack/var/spack/repos/repo.yaml:
+And a local repo description in ~/spack/var/spack/repos/repo.yaml:

 repo: